rust-lang/wg-async-foundations/src/vision/harmonic/how_it_feels.md

 ## Flexible: "I can do all the weird things"

+Part of what's great about Rust is that it lets you get into explore all the corner cases.
+Want to target the kernel?
+Develop embedded systems using async networking without any operating system?
+Run on WebAssembly?
+No problem, we can do that.

 ## Interoperable: "integrating with C++, node.js, and GCD is easy"

 Much like C, Rust aims to be a "lingua franca", something you can integrate into your existing systems on a piecemeal basis.
 In synchronous Rust, this means that functions can "speak" the C ABI and Rust structures can be compiled with C-compatible layouts, and that we use native system functionality like the default memory allocator or the native threading APIs.
 In _asynchronous_ Rust, it means that we are able to integrate into other systems, like C++ futures, Grand Central Dispatch, or JavaScript promises.